digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/installation.rst

 ~~~~~~~~~~
 The above configuration provides you with an initial setup.
 Without going into details, the next steps would be:

 #.
-Configure who can join the domain by setting an appropriate permissioning strategy (default is "everyone can join").
+Configure who can join the sync domain by setting an appropriate permissioning strategy (default is "everyone can join").
 #.
-Configure domain parameters
+Configure sync domain parameters
 #.
-Setup a service agreements which any client connecting has to sign before using the domain.
+Set up a service agreement which any client connecting has to sign before using the sync domain.

 Multi-Node Setup